ShizukaDonaghue/serene-meditation/README.md

 <img src="docs/images/deploy-to-github-image.png" width=700>
 </details>

-1. Navigate to the "Setting" tab in the GitHub repository.
+1. Navigate to the "Settings" tab in the GitHub repository.
 2. Select "Pages" from the menu on the left.
 3. Under the "Source" section, select "Deploy from a branch" and "Branch: main."
 Click on "Save."
 4. GitHub takes a short while to publish the website.
 Refresh the page, if not done automatically, and once the website is deployed, the URL will be displayed.